DuWayne Deitz

 DuWayne Richard Deitz (December 7, 1930 – August 22, 2018) was an American football coach and offensive tackle.
 He served as the head coach at the University of St. Thomas from 1970 to 1980, compiling a record of 52–52–2.

 Early life and education

 Deitz was born on December 7, 1930.
-He attended Minneapolis Southwest High School and was named conference football MVP in 1948.
+He attended Minneapolis Southwest High School and was named conference MVP for football in 1948.
 After graduating from there, Deitz served with the United States Marines in the Korean Conflict, being awarded the Purple Heart and a Presidential Unit Citation.

 In 1952, Deitz joined the University of St. Thomas, where he was team captain in football and track.
 Deitz was named Catholic All-American in 1954 and also was a MIAC champion in shot put.
 He played offensive tackle.
 Deitz graduated with a Bachelor of Science degree and a Master of Education degree.

 Coaching career

 In 1956, Deitz was hired by Minneapolis Marshall High School as an assistant football coach, wrestling coach, and track and field coach.
 He was promoted to head football coach in 1958, after the resignation of Norm Kragseth.
 He was named Minneapolis City Coach of the Year in 1961.

 On April 12, 1962, Deitz resigned from Minneapolis Marshall to accept a position as head football coach at White Bear Lake High School.
 "Marshall's enrollment is down and it will be down more by next fall.
 I just feel in the long run I can do better coaching at a school like White Bear," he said.
 Deitz ended up coaching eight seasons at White Bear Lake, compiling an overall record of 50–18–4.
 His final game with the team was the 1969 Suburban Conference football championship game, a 25–20 win over Kellogg High School.